milorodrigues/3dGraphViewer/readme.md

+Proof of concept graph visualization tool, written in Python3+OpenGL in 2022 as my undergrad thesis project.
+The paper (Analyzing Three-Dimensional Graph-Drawing Heuristics on Protein Interaction Data and General Graphs) is included.

+## Instructions

-Install the stuff in requirements.txt and run main.py with Python 3.
-Program takes graphs in json format specifically made with Networkx's json_graph class, go poke at the preprocessors in the data folder I guess.
-Good luck.
+* Install the dependencies in requirements.txt and run main.py with Python 3
+* Graph data must have been created by Networkx's json_graph method (there's examples in /data)

 ## Command line usage (supports -h):